Mohamed Ben Hassan

-Mohamed ben Hassan or Muhammad III was the 12th ruler and Dey of Algiers.
+Mohamed ben Hassan or Muhammad III was an Egyptian military commander and politician.
+He was the 12th ruler and Dey of Algiers.
 He ruled five months after his predecessor Baba Ali Chaouch.

 Early life

 He was born around 1688.
-He was of Egyptian Arabic origins.
+He was of Egyptian origins.
 He was an illiterate herder before he went to Algiers in his teenage years.

 Life in Algiers

 He learned to read and write in Algiers, and was noted for his intelligence.
 He soon started working on more important jobs, before being appointed treasurer by Baba Ali Chaouch.
 He strongly supported Ali in his goals of independence from the Ottomans, and he was staunchly against the Odjak of Algiers.
 After an earthquake in 1716, he helped rebuild the city.

 After the death of Ali in 1718, the Divan of Algiers quickly elected him as the Dey as they were worried that without a staunch ruler the Odjak would take over the country.

 Dey of Algiers

 After his election he decided to continue the war against the Dutch Republic which Baba Ali started.
 He heavily invested in barbary piracy and strengthened the country's navy.
 He continued recovering Algiers from the earthquake, mainly through money he salvaged from the barbary slave trade.
 He supported the Bey of Titteri's Ali Khodja goals of stabilizing Kabylia.
 He built a bordj (fort) in the valley of the Sebaou river in 1720, and another Bordj in Boghni in 1724.
 He worked on weakening the power of the Turks over the Odjak of Algiers, and allowed more Kouloughlis and native Algerians to join the unit.
 He further angered the Turks by keeping a distant relationship from the Ottoman Empire, and replacing Turks in important positions of power with his relatives and well-skilled Algerians.